LP Intelligence Documentation

 - Normalized pool objects

-- Structured position models
+- Structured swap data

 - Canonical token metadata